oykubeliz/oua_bootcamp_41/README.md

    |:---------------------------------:|:-----------------------------------:|
    | The open world map design of the game has been completed                       | Open world map                      |

-* Names and key features of the robots were decided.
+* Names and key features of the rovers were decided.

    | ![Bolt](https://i.imgur.com/Neik1ke.png) |
    |:---------------------------------:|